pytorch/glow/docs/AOT.md

 * After `network_model_name` has returned, you can find the results of the mutable weights variables area.

-## A step-by-step example for the lenet_mnist network model

-There is a concrete example of integrating a network model with a project.
-You can find it in the `examples/compile_lenet_mnist` directory in the Glow repository.

-To build and run this example, you just need to run the `build_lenet_mnist_standalone.sh` script in the `examples/compile_lenet_mnist` directory.
-You may need to adjust the environment variables at the top to match your setup.

-The script performs the following steps:
-* It downloads the lenet_mnist network model in the Caffe2 format.
-* It generates the bundle files using the Glow loader as described above.
-  The concrete command line looks like this:
-  `loader tests/images/mnist/5_1087.png -image_mode=0to1 -d lenet_mnist -jit -emit-bundle build`
-  It reads the network model from `lenet_mnist` and generates the `lenet_mnist.o` and `lenet_mnist.weights` files into the `build` directory.
-* Then it compiles the `lenet_mnist_standalone.cpp` file, which is the main file of the project.
-  This source file gives a good idea about how to interface with an auto-generated bundle.
-  It contains the code for interfacing with with the auto-generated bundle.
-  *  It allocated the memory areas based on their memory sizes provided in `lenet_mnist_config`.
-  *  Then it loads the weights from the auto-generated `lenet_mnist.weights` file.
-  *  It loads the input image, pre-processes it and puts it into the mutable weight variables memory area.
-  *  Once evertything is setup, it invokes the compiled network model by calling the `lenet_mnist` function from the `lenet_mnist.o` object file.
-* Then it links the user-defined `lenet_mnist_standalone.o` and auto-generated `lenet_mnist.o` into a standalone executable file called `lenet_mnist_standalone`
-* Finally, it runs this standalone executable with mnist images as inputs and outputs the results of the network model execution.

 ## A step-by-step example for the resnet50 network model

 There is a concrete example of integrating a network model with a project.
 You